gabe-dubose/evogenometk/README.md

 # evogenometk
-Tool kit for my evolutionary genomic class
+This is a tool kit for my evolutionary genomic class, which is primairly based on command line interfaces with scripts I wrote to implement the various models covered in class.
+This repository may grow and be improved upon throughout the semester, depending on interest and utility.

 ## Installation
 Within a conda environment, run: